PlumpMath/mealy/README.md

 If `:timeout-ms` is specified, timeouts are enabled.
-If the specifed amount of time passes while waiting for input, the function specified by `:timeout-fn` is called with no arguments.
+If the specifed amount of time passes while waiting for input, the function specified by `:timeout-fn` is called with the name of the current state as its only argument.
 The timeout-fn should return the name of the next state or nil to exit the state machine.
 If no `:timeout-fn` is specified, the state machine will exit on timeout.